-If all this snow has trapped you at home and you’re bored out of your trousers don’t let this down-time go to waste.
+If the weather has you bored out of your trousers indoors, don’t let this down-time go to waste.
 Make the most of it.
-Find out here how you can make money from the snow and even make a bit of quick cash in front of the TV.
+In fact, make it earn you money.
+Find out here how you can earn cash from the snow, even when you’re just in front of the TV.

 - Make money by de-cluttering

-- Make money in front of the TV
+- Earn extra cash in front of the TV

 - Make money throwing a party